-Coursework includes any work that is carried out and assessed whilst the course is in progress.
+course is in progress.
 It is a method of assessing practical work and can count for up to 60% of the overall mark in some subjects.

-Coursework gives students the opportunity to use skills and techniques they would be unable to demonstrate in an examination.
-It is undertaken within controlled conditions in the academy.
+Coursework gives students the opportunity to use skills and techniques they would be unable to demonstrate in controlled conditions in the academy.